Hasanul-Bari/Class-Organizer/README.md

-## This mobile application aims to build an online class scheduling and room allocation system through the interaction among students, teachers and the administration of a university.
+## A mobile application for online class scheduling and room allocation.